SubuhanLathif/React-Projects/Weather App/README.md

 To run the Weather API project locally, follow these steps :

-1) Clone the repository.
+1) Clone the repository to your local machine.
+2) Navigate to the project directory.
-2) Install dependencies using npm install.
+3) Install dependencies using npm install or yarn install.
-3) Start the development server with npm start.
+4) Start the development server using npm run dev or yarn dev.
+5) Open your browser and visit the specified local server address to view the application.
-4) Explore the Weather Details, Get Current Location Weather Details, and search whatever city you want.
+6) Explore the Weather Details, Get Current Location Weather Details, and search whatever city you want.
-5) Technologies Used - React.js, OpenWeatherMap API, HTML/CSS.

 <b>Note : </b> Use Your Own API Key, Don't use Mine, bcoz its expired...

+<b>Technologies Used : </b> React.js, OpenWeatherMap API, HTML/CSS.

 <b>Contributor : </b> <a href="https://subuhanbca.netlify.app/" target="_blank">Subuhan Lathif </a>